Skip to main content

 • Credit budget — Set a maximum credit spend per billing period.
 The heartbeat pauses when the budget is exhausted and resets monthly

-• Plan-tier caps — Maximum heartbeats per agent and minimum intervals are enforced per plan
+• Plan-tier caps — Maximum heartbeats per agent are enforced per plan

 Best Practices